The Bradley Show, Episode 4 – An Interview with Nick Hudson and Chris Howgate from The Academy Of SunJanuary 27, 2018

-In attempting this year long interview, a collaboration between Exploding Appendix and The Underground Film Studio, we, of course, endeavour to do many of those things you’d expect an interview to do.
+In attempting this year long interview, a collaboration between Exploding Appendix and Daniel & Clara, we, of course, endeavour to do many of those things you’d expect an interview to do.
 And yet, as a long durational exercise, and test of endurance, we expect it to grind slightly off-kilter.
 ‘Interview’ may become ‘discussion’, ‘prose’ may become ‘poetry’ and rogue elements may be littered throughout.
-As such, we hope, at least, that this interview goes some way towards capturing the restless experimental energy that animates The Underground Film Studio’s emerging oeuvre.
+As such, we hope, at least, that this interview goes some way towards capturing the restless experimental energy that animates Daniel & Clara’s emerging oeuvre.

 Part one of this interview sets the scene with an extended discussion on the theme of avant-gardism and the nature and purpose of art.

 Daniel Fawcett & Clara Pais

 Bradley: In October 2017 Exploding Appendix had its official launch party (the website had been up since January, but we officially launched in October).
 We decided to entitle the event ‘The Future of the Avant-Garde’ and we arranged a panel discussion on that topic.
 It seemed a fitting way to introduce Exploding Appendix to the world.
 In many ways the heritage and continuing development of avant-gardist currents is a pre-occupation of mine, and many of those I collaborate with.
 You can often, at bare minimum, find at least a whiff of the avant-garde in all my work.
 I would say that the same is true of you too.